GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary/index.md

 related_post: image-cdns
 ---

+{% include 'content/devtools-headsup.njk' %}

 Learn to use Cloudinary's fetch URL API to optimize images and serve them in next-gen formats.

 In this codelab: